SauloCav/AI-Python/README.md

 Thanks to a hands-on guide introducing programming fundamentals alongside topics in computational linguistics, plus comprehensive API documentation, NLTK is suitable for linguists, engineers, students, educators, researchers, and industry users alike.
 NLTK is available for Windows, Mac OS X, and Linux.
 Best of all, NLTK is a free, open source, community-driven project.

 NLTK has been called “a wonderful tool for teaching, and working in, computational linguistics using Python,” and “an amazing library to play with natural language.”

+## K Means IRIS Dataset

+The Iris dataset contains the data for 50 flowers from each of the 3 species - Setosa, Versicolor and Virginica.
+The data gives the measurements in centimeters of the variables sepal length and width and petal length and width for each of the flowers.

+Goal of the study is to perform exploratory analysis on the data and build a K-means clustering model to cluster them into groups.
+Here we have assumed we do not have the species column to form clusters and then used it to check our model performance.